-The Communicative Sciences and Disorders degree is a 57-63 semester hour program for students holding a bachelor level degree in speech-language pathology, and an 87-93 semester hour program for students holding a bachelor level degree in an area other than speech-language pathology.In order to meet the current ASHA certification requirements students are required to enroll in CSD 516 Advanced Clinical Practicum every semester of enrollment until all required clinical clock hours are completed.
+The Communicative Sciences and Disorders degree is a 57-63 semester hour program for students holding a bachelor level degree in speech-language pathology, and an 87-93 semester hour program for students holding a bachelor level degree in an area other than speech-language pathology.
+Students who do not hold a bachelor's degree in speech pathology will be required to take additional courses.
+Depending upon their previous academic records, students may be required to take prerequisite courses to complete the Degree program.
+In order to meet the current ASHA certification requirements students are required to enroll in CSD 516, Advanced Clinical Practicum, every semester of enrollment until all required clinical clock hours are completed.
 Students will not be permitted to graduate until all clinical clock hours are completed.